bhamsec/disarmed/README.md

 - `uefi-scan`: A UEFI executable that we wrote to help determine the outcomes of SPD modification on ARMv8-A platforms.
 It performs a single sweep through a region to detect aliasing.
 - `qemu.patch`: A patch to QEMU 9.2.3 that will emulate the same memory aliasing behaviour that we have observed on our test platforms.
 - `gdb.py`: A GDB script for examining page tables in memory.
 Requires physical addressing, which can be enabled in QEMU with `maintenance packet Qqemu.PhyMemMode:1`.
+- `optee_ta`: A simple OP-TEE trusted applet that was used for evaluation.

 ## Tested Platforms
 We tested DisARMed on the ARM Morello SDP, Ampere Altra DP, and NXP LS1046ARDB.
 Each platform has 16GB of memory installed, modified to appear as 32GB.
 They had 1G hugepages reserved.
 The ARM Morello SDP and NXP LS1046ARDB were running the OP-TEE Trusted Execution Environment.